 He inches towards me, mildly and slowly wraps an arm around my body, and whispers with his lips touching my earlobe, “Tell me,” he commands.
 “What are you thinking?”

-“I think,” I say while pressing my palm against his chest and softly pushing him away.
-“I think I need to go.”
+“I think,” I say while pressing my palm against his chest, “I think I need to go.”